rafaelclaycon/TheLibraryIsOpen/README.md

 - [x] Download episodes
 - [x] Store downloaded episodes in a ZIP file
 - [x] Upload the zipped file to iCloud Drive (and later expand to more cloud providers, e. g., Google Drive)

+### The extra mile

+- [x] Give specific Get Link instructions based on the podcast player the archiver uses
+- [ ] Show download progress for each episode
+- [ ] Upload the zipped file to Google Drive
+- [ ] Let the user cancel the whole download with a single click
+- [ ] Persist the archive between runs nicely
+- [ ] Show user full history of exports and downloads

 ### Backlog